-The AG has opined that transactions in an in-game currency do not fall within the exemption in Article 135(1)(e) of the Principal VAT Directive for currency transactions.
-However, the AG has suggested that a teleological approach should be adopted to the second-hand goods margin scheme to allow such transactions to be taxed only on their margin where the resales of such in-game currencies take place on essentially comparable terms to those of second-hand goods: Žaidimų valiuta' MB v Valstybinė mokesčių inspekcija prie Lietuvos Respublikos finansų ministerijos (Case C‑472/24).
+However, the CJEU did not comment on the AG's novel suggestion that a teleological approach should be adopted to the second-hand goods margin scheme to allow such transactions to be taxed only on their margin where the resales of such in-game currencies take place on essentially comparable terms to those of second-hand goods.

 Background

-The case concerns a Lithuanian person who bought and sold "gold" used as a currency for purchasing various benefits within an unnamed online computer game.
+The case concerns a Lithuanian person who bought and sold "gold" used as a currency for purchasing various benefits within an online computer game called "Runescape".
 The person bought in-game gold from players of the game and then on-sold such in-game gold at a profit to other players.
 They did not charge VAT on their sales and this came to the attention of the Lithuanian tax authorities.
 The taxpayer appealed the resulting VAT assessment and the courts referred a number of issues to the CJEU.

 Currency